gdunit/AbpBlazorMultiTenantSubdomain/README.md

 # Abp Blazor Multi-Tenant Subdomain Resolution

+A common requirement for software-as-a-service applications is to be able to provide a specific URL to each tenant that will take them directly to their portion of the application, often together with customised branding or data for their company.

 Here we will describe a method of implementing per-tenant subdomains for Blazor UI using the ABP framework.

 For this case we will consider that we have a non-tiered solution (no separate auth server).
 If you have a tiered solution, you will need to repeat steps 2 and 3 as appropriate for that module.

 We will also consider that we are going to use mybookstore.com as a base domain.

+See the completed solution for this example at [this github repository](https://github.com/gdunit/AbpBlazorMultiTenantSubdomain "Example Repository").

 ### Step 1
 DbMigrator - appsettings.json